DrA1ex/JS_ParticleSystem/README.md

 ### Simulation Player
 You can use [Simulation Player](https://dra1ex.github.io/JS_ParticleSystem/n_body/player) to watch recorded simulations.

+Playback is paced from recording time rather than from the browser's raw `requestAnimationFrame` count.
+The player presents at the configured target FPS, uses DFRI to interpolate between adjacent recorded frames, and skips source frames when a high playback speed requires more than one recorded frame per target frame.
+The settings popup also exposes the WebGL particle sprite, color mode and fixed-color picker used by the live simulation.

 _Note:_ Please be patient, files may be very large, so loading may take a while.
 Pay attention to the package size written in brackets.

 _Demo links_: